Every ticket contains detailed information about the customer, the conversation,

 Waiting for agent action

-The AI assistant requires a human agent to take action.
+The AI Agent requires a Human Agent to take action.

 -